JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 1. Create A Flow File

+    Open the newly created project by clicking on :material-arrow-top-right:.
-    Click on :material-arrow-top-right: to open [project editor](https://github.com/GluuFederation/private/wiki/Project-Editor).
+    This will open the project in the [project editor](https://github.com/GluuFederation/private/wiki/Project-Editor).

-    To start creating the flow, right-click on the `code` directory > `New` > `Flow File`
+    To start creating the flow, right-click on the `code` directory > `New` > `Flow File`.

     ![](../../../assets/agamalab-new-flow.png)

-    Give name and description for the flow file and then click `Create`
+    Give name and description for the flow file and then click `Create`.

     ![](../../../assets/agamalab-new-flow-name.png)